North Cornwall's ancient market town

 Camelford Town Council

 Straddling the A39, the Atlantic Highway, this ancient market town (not a village) is situated far enough away from the madding crowd to ensure peace and quiet when you want it, but only minutes away from some of the best beaches and coastal scenery in Cornwall on one side, and haunting, rugged Bodmin Moor on the other.
 Here stand the twin peaks of Brown Willy and Roughtor; locally pronounced 'Router'.
-It is on the high ground near the base of Roughtor that the Bronze Age hut circles can be seen; an area that can easily be reached from Camelford.
+The town is approximately ten miles north of Bodmin on the high ground near the base of Roughtor that the Bronze Age hut circles can be seen; an area that can easily be reached from Camelford.
 Either of these 'mountains' of Cornwall can be surmounted by those with some energy and determination.
 The rewards come in the form of panoramic views across the County to the sea, and on a really clear day both coasts can be seen.
 The only equipment needed for this gentler form of 'mountaineering' is a good pair of walking shoes or boots.
 The population of the town was 2,865 at the 2011 census.

 Camelford's first visitors were pre-Celtic invaders, who drove the local Bronze Age people inland from the North Coast. to settle and build their circular stone huts on high ground, close to where the town now stands.
 The bases of their dwellings can still be seen, in the form of stone circles.
 Later visitors were the Celts, Saxons, Romans, Normans and the Christian Missionaries, all of whom helped to shape the history and character of the people of this part of Cornwall.